 Sandra Fascell Diamond has distinguished herself as one of Florida’s most well-regarded attorneys in the area of wills, trusts and estates.
 Her practice focuses on estate planning and estate and trust administration.
-She specializes in wealth transfer strategies and business succession plannings for high net worth clients, in addition to mediating estate and trust disputes.
+She specializes in wealth transfer strategies for high net worth clients, in addition to mediating estate and trust disputes.
 Sandra also serves as an expert witness in cases involving her areas of expertise.

 Sandra is Board Certified by The Florida Bar in Wills, Trusts and Estates.
 She is a fellow of the American College of Trust and Estate Counsel, a former Chair of the Real Property, Probate and Trust Law Section of The Florida Bar, and a member of Florida Trend’s Legal Elite Hall of Fame and Florida Super Lawyers and Best Lawyers in American.
 She has been recognized numerous times for her contributions to the legal profession and to the field of trusts and estates law.

 Sandra has been recognized by the Real Property, Probate and Trust Law Section of The Florida Bar with the William S. Belcher Lifetime Professionalism Award, the John Arthur Jones Annual Service Award, and the Robert C. Scott Memorial Award.
 She was named one of the Top 50 Women Florida Super Lawyers in 2009.
 Sandra was elected by the attorneys in the Sixth Judicial Circuit to serve on The Florida Bar’s Board of Governors.
-She received The Florida Bar President’s Award of Merit for her leadership of the ‘Vote’s in Your Court’ campaign, an educational program for the 2016 Florida Supreme Court judicial merit retention election.
-Currently, she chairs The Florida Bar President’s Award of Merit in 2018 for her service to assist with education on the Constitution Revision Commission, providing education and information about the CRC process.
-Sandra frequently lectures on issues relating to wills, trusts and estates.
+She received The Florida Bar President’s Award of Merit for her leadership of the ‘Vote’s in Your Court’ campaign, an educational program for the 2016 Florida Supreme Court judicial merit retention election as well as The Florida Bar President’s Award of Merit in 2018 for her service to assist with education on the Constitution Revise Commission process.